jondowson/python_scripts/README.md

 * the functionality of this script is usually performed by rsync.
 * this script was developed for a customer where this was not an option.

+**prerequisites**

+* dse python driver is installed on both opscenter nodes.
+* necessary authentication is setup for the driver to talk to the Opscenter storage cluster.
+* the Opscenter service is managing the metrics for the Opscenter storage cluster.
+* --> as the datastax agent local to the node is queried for its 'stomp_address' to determine the active server.

 **instructions**

 1) on both nodes: install dse python driver.